Skip to main content

 Managing Expectations

-Local LLMs are much smaller than premium cloud-hosted LLMs such as Claude and Gemini and the results will be much less impressive.
+The LLMs that can be run locally are generally much smaller than cloud-hosted LLMs such as Claude and GPT and the results will be much less impressive.
 They are much more likely to get stuck in loops, fail to use tools properly or produce syntax errors in code.
 More trial and error will be required to find the right prompt.
-Local LLMs are usually also not very fast.
+Running LLMs locally is often also not very fast.
 Using simple prompts, keeping conversations short and disabling MCP tools can result in a speed-up.

 Hardware Requirements